dmfay/massive-js/docs/queries.md

 ## Query Options

-The options object modifies query behavior, either by applying additional clauses to the query itself or by modifying the shape of the returned results.
+The options object modifies query behavior, either by applying additional clauses to the query itself or by altering the results.

-### Clauses
+### SQL Clauses

 | Option key | Description |
 |------------|-------------|